 - Mondays are the night for 2-4-1 drinks at slightly-sleazy (but kind of cool) Tom’s Bar.
 Or, for those looking for something more cultural, it’s also the popular Mongay night at Kino International when international queer films are shown each Monday at the soviet-era cinema, perfect for a great gay date night.

-- Tuesdays at Der Boiler—a gay men’s sauna—are very popular when entrance is just 2-4-1.
+- Tuesdays at Der Boiler—a gay men’s sauna for hookups—are very popular when entrance is just 2-4-1.
 (Also look out for the 2nd and 4th Wednesday of each month for youngSTARS gay sauna nights at Der Boiler; entrance is reduced for those 28 and under.)
 The queer bar, Barbie Deinhoff’s, also runs a happy hour every Tuesday from 7pm until midnight and hipster gay bar Möbel Olfe hosts ladies night on Tuesdays, popular with lesbian women.